willsather/hex-turbo-example/README.md

 ### Benefits
 Often with applications with a large amount of dependencies and integrations, the application becomes highly coupled to the implementation of the integration itself.
 In this case, the commerce engine and the payment processor.

-However, dependency inversion allows for the decoupling of the applications and these integrations by defining the domain of which they relate; allowing for easier testing, greater flexibility, and cleaner design as in the future it can make the change/swap of an integration much simpler - without the consuming application needing to know (or care).
+However, dependency inversion allows for the decoupling of the applications and these integrations by defining the domain of which they relate; allowing for easier testing, greater flexibility, and cleaner design as in the future.
+Also, these things can make the change/swap of an integration much simpler - without the consuming application needing to know (or care).

 ## Implementations